valeshgopal/react-native-device-info/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ shortly provided you have set up your emulator correctly.

-## Step 3: Fetchiing Device Info from SDK
+## Step 4: Fetchiing Device Info from SDK

 The local SDK for the app is inside the `modules/react-native-device-info-sdk` folder and it is also published on npm as [react-native-device-info-sdk](https://www.npmjs.com/package/react-native-device-info-sdk) .

 You can install the SDK in two ways:

 1. run `yarn add react-native-device-info-sdk` (OR)
-2. If you want to modify the SDK and see the changes locally, add `"react-native-device-info-sdk": "link:./modules\\react-native-device-info-sdk"` inside `package.json` under dependencies, and repeat Steps 1 and 2
+2. If you want to modify the SDK and see the changes locally, add `"react-native-device-info-sdk": "link:./modules\\react-native-device-info-sdk"` inside `package.json` under dependencies, and repeat Steps 1 to 3